Ferenc Nádasdy: Military life

+Count Ferenc Nádasdy was also known as the Black Bey or the Black Knight of Hungary due to his military prowess and was a notable military figure in Hungary during the late 16th century.
 As a soldier, in the Ottoman–Hungarian Wars, Ferenc helped conquer the castles of Esztergom, Waitzen, Visegrád, Székesfehérvár and, years later, Győr.
 All of these castles were originally held by the Ottoman Empire.
 Thanks to the intervention of the Count, the Hungarians held a major advantage over the Turks.
 At this time, the central-southern part of Christian Hungary was under Ottoman occupation.
 The military career, of Ferenc, flowed beside one of his best friends, the noble Hungarian Nicholas Pálffy, who was considered one of the most important military commanders of his time.
 Pálffy had the full support of Rudolf II, the Habsburg King of Hungary and Holy Roman Emperor.
-He was noted for his struggle against the Ottoman Turks, eventually receiving the title of Earl of Pozsony Pressburg, Bratislava.
-During his long period of military service, Count Nádasdy was known for great courage in battle and also, for his extreme cruelty to Ottoman prisoners.
+He was noted for his struggle against the Ottoman Turks, eventually receiving the title of Count of Pozsony (later Pressburg, today Bratislava).
+During his long period of military service, Count Nádasdy was known for great courage in battle and also, for his extreme cruelty to all Ottoman prisoners.